tim-green/spark-admin-dashboard/README.md

 # Spark Admin Dashboard
-A simple admin dashboard built with Bootstrap 5, jQuery, Sass packed with Parcel..
+A simple admin dashboard built with Bootstrap 5, jQuery, and Sass that been packed with ParcelJS.